 Gold Coast Lawyers | Family Lawyers, Divorce Law & De Facto Relationships

-We pride ourselves on being a family oriented firm, and have a strong focus on providing friendly accessible legal services, always ensuring that you are kept informed of your rights, obligations and options at each step of the process and each matter is undertaken with a view to resolving it as calmly and expeditiously as possible.
-This will ensure that the best outcome for all parties can be achieved with minimal financial distress and hostility involved.
+We pride ourselves on being a family oriented firm, and we have a strong focus on providing friendly accessible legal services, always ensuring that you are kept informed of your rights, obligations and options at each step of the process and each matter is undertaken with a view to resolving it as calmly and expeditiously as possible.
+This will ensure that the best outcome for all parties can be achieved, with minimal financial distress and hostility involved.

-Affinity Lawyers has achieved a great level of respect in the Gold Coast community in relation to family law matters and our Family Law team are experienced in all aspects of family law, specialising in the following areas:
+Affinity Lawyers has achieved a great level of respect in the Gold Coast community in relation to family law matters, and our Family Law team are experienced in all aspects of family law, specialising in the following areas: